Abstract-AA/Spotifree-CLI/README.md

 ## Playlist system

-Being a lightweight app, in Spotifree playlists can be made persistant via .txt files.
+Being a lightweight app, in Spotifree playlists can be made persistent via .txt files.
 There are two types of playlists, local and remote.
 As the names suggest, local playlists are essentially a text file with the file names written sequentially, e.g.:

 ```bash